lifemapper/bison/_sphinx_config/pages/history/year4_planA.rst

 Year 4, 2022-2023
 ####################
-2023, Year 4 SOW specifies building the project as a Docker application, so that USGS personnel can run the analyses on their desktop machines, whether using a Windows, Mac, or Linux operating system.
+2023, Year 4 SOW specifies building the project as a Docker application, so that USGS personnel can run the analyses where they choose, whether using a Windows, Mac, or Linux operating system.
+All processing is done in a Docker container on a local or remote machine.

-The initial processes include annotating **GBIF occurrence data** from the US, with designations from the **US Registry of Introduced and Invasive Species** (RIIS), then summarizing the data by different regions, then aggregating data by a geospatial grid of counties, and computing biodiversity statistics.
+The overall goals include annotating a subset of **GBIF occurrence data** with designations from the **US Registry of Introduced and Invasive Species** (RIIS), then summarizing the data by different regions and RIIS status, and finally aggregating data counts by species into a geospatial grid of counties, and computing biodiversity statistics.

-Regions include **US Census state and county boundaries**.
-States are required in order to identify whether the occurrence of a particular species falls within the a RIIS region (Alaska, Hawaii, or Lower 48), where it is identified as "Introduced" or "Invasive".
-Region summaries include both state and county boundaries.

-Regions also include **American Indian, Alaskan Native, and Native Hawaiian** (AIANNH) regions and **US Federal Protected Areas** (US‐PAD).
+Regions include **US Census state and county boundaries**, **American Indian, Alaskan Native, and Native Hawaiian** (AIANNH) regions and **US Federal Protected Areas** (US‐PAD).
 All regions (state, county, AIANNH, PAD) will be summarized by count and proportion for species, occurrences, and RIIS status.

 **********************
 Installation
 **********************

-LMBison can be run either locally on a powerful machine with a large amount of storage, or on AWS.
-The workflow is different for each of these options.
+LMBison can be run either locally on a powerful machine with a large amount of storage, or in a Docker container on AWS.
+In either case, Docker is required.

-Hardware requirements
+Local Hardware Requirements
 ==========================

 Data processing for BISON annotation, summary, and statistics requires a powerful